Skip to content

 Monthly Zoning Activity

-Napa County had 2 public meetings in July 2026 with 65 zoning insights detected, down 64% from June.
+Napa County had 2 public meetings in August 2026 with 108 zoning insights detected, up 5% from July.

 Monthly zoning activity for Napa County, showing meetings and zoning insights per month